COVID-19 update Phone :+1-301-330-88111-800-WILCOXON

 Vector sensors

-Wilcoxon vector sensors measure the acoustic pressure and particle acceleration in three orthogonal axes.
-These four sensing elements are located in a single housing with a common acoustic phase center.
-The four channels of the vector sensor, when combined, produce a cardioid directivity pattern which provides approximately 4.8 dB improvement in the signal to noise ratio over a traditional omni-directional pressure sensor.
+Vector sensors measure the acoustic pressure and particle acceleration in three orthogonal axes.
+Four sensing elements, located in a single housing with a common acoustic phase center, combine to produce a cardioid directivity pattern which provides approximately 4.8 dB improvement in the signal to noise ratio over a traditional omni-directional pressure sensor.
 In addition, engineering sensors are embedded within the housing and, when combined with acoustic sensors, can provide a bearing to the target.

 Features